Transition Into A Highly Paid Industry Position Where You Can Still Do High-Quality, Meaningful Scientific Research

 Introducing The R&D Society Third Edition By Cheeky Scientist

 The R&D Society, or RDS for short, will ensure that you get hired into a prestigious R&D position where you can do meaningful research and be paid well for it.
-As a PhD, you likely have plenty of Research experience, but little or no Development experience, which means you have the “R” in R&D but not the “D.” RDS will train you in “Development” so you can finally get hired into a high-paying, meaningful R&D position in industry.
+As a PhD, you likely have plenty of Research experience, but little or no Development experience, which means you have the “R” in R&D but not the “D.” RDS will mentor you in “Development” so you can finally get hired into a high-paying, meaningful R&D position in industry.
 The RDS program leaders and board members are senior R&D professionals with PhDs working at Regeneron, Intel, Google, Apple, Dow Chemical, Pfizer, Zeiss, Estée Lauder, L’Oréal, and more.

 Here Is A Sneak Peek At What RDS Members Get Access To...